 Synonyms of Hepatoerythropoietic Porphyria (HEP):

-- autosomal recessive PCT
+- autosomal recessive Porphyria Cutanea Tarda (PCT)

 The UROD gene creates (encodes) an enzyme known as uroporphyrinogen decarboxylase (UROD), which is the fifth enzyme in the heme biosynthetic pathway.
 In HEP, UROD enzyme activity is usually less than 10% its normal levels.
-Such low enzyme activity results in the abnormal accumulation of specific porphyrins and related chemicals in body, especially within the bone marrow, red blood cells, liver and skin.
+Such low enzyme activity results in the abnormal accumulation of specific porphyrins and related chemicals in the body, especially within the bone marrow, red blood cells, liver and skin.
 Symptoms develop because of this abnormal accumulation of porphyrins and related chemicals.
 When porphyrins accumulate in the skin, they absorb sunlight and enter an excited state (photoactivation).
 This abnormal activation results in the characteristic damage to the skin found in individuals with HEP.
 The liver removes porphyrins from the blood plasma and secretes it into the bile.
 When porphyrins accumulate in the liver, they can cause toxic damage to the liver.

 HEP is inherited as an autosomal recessive trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Recessive genetic disorders occur when an individual inherits the same abnormal gene for the same trait from each parent.
 If an individual receives one normal gene and one abnormal gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.